alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ![alt text][image3]

+Code can be found in In 7-8 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)

 ### Training Classifier

-Now we are ready to train classifier using  extracted features.
+Now we are ready to train classifier using some of the features provided.
 I've tried a couple of classifiers and it apperared that SVM provides best accuracy with same features set

 | Classiifier         | Accuracy      | Training time | Predction Time |
 |:-------------------:|:-------------:|:-------------:| :--------------: